jeffreyhanson/jeffreyhanson.github.io/_posts/experiences/2015-11-02-workshops.md

 I have tutored in the following workshops.

+* 2019
+  + "_Spatial Conservation Prioritization: Concepts, Methods and Applications_" coordinated by Silvia Carvalho, Virgilio Hermoso, and Jeffrey Hanson at CIBIO/InBIO, Universidade do Porto, Vairão, Portugal.
 * 2017
 	+ "_Use of Machine Learning in Conservation, Moving beyond just Maxent and SDMs_" coordinated by Falk Huettmann at the 28th International Congress of Conservation Biology, Cartagena, Colombia.
 * 2015